-Our long-term strategy focuses on growing both our utility and non-regulated energy businesses, primarily by increasing our customer base and providing superior service to both utility and non-regulated energy customers.
-In our natural gas and electric utilities, we intend to significantly grow our asset base to serve projected customer demand and to comply with environmental mandates in our existing utility service territories through expansion of infrastructure and construction of new rate-based power generation facilities.
-If the opportunity arises, we will pursue acquisitions of additional utility properties, primarily in the Great Plains and Rocky Mountain regions of the country.
-By maintaining our high customer service and reliability standards in a cost-efficient manner, our goal is to secure appropriate rate recovery to provide solid economic returns on our utility investments.
+In our natural gas and electric utilities, we will continue to work with regulators in our existing service territories to ensure we meet our obligations to serve projected customer demand and to comply with environmental mandates through expansion of infrastructure and construction of new rate-based power generation facilities needed to provide safe, reliable energy.
+By maintaining our high customer service and reliability standards in a cost-efficient manner, our goal is to secure appropriate rate recovery to provide fair economic returns on our utility investments.

-We will continue to prudently grow and develop our existing inventory of crude oil and natural gas reserves, while we strive to maintain strong relationships with mineral owners, landowners and regulatory authorities.
+The proliferation of domestic natural gas production from shale plays in recent years provides the domestic market an abundant new supply of natural gas, and has reduced prevailing natural gas prices.
+This trend is likely to continue.
+Therefore, we will continue to prudently grow and develop our existing inventory of crude oil and natural gas reserves, while we strive to maintain strong relationships with mineral owners, landowners and regulatory authorities.
 We intend to focus our near-term efforts on proving up the substantial Mancos shale gas potential of our San Juan and Piceance Basin properties.
-Given increased regulatory emphasis on wind and solar power generation, and potential environmental regulations and legislation that may limit construction of new coal-fired power plants, we believe that natural gas will be the near-term fuel of choice for power generation.
+Given increased regulatory emphasis on wind and solar power resources, and environmental regulations and legislation that will limit construction of new coal-fired power plants, we believe that natural gas will be the near-term fuel of choice for power generation.
 Additional gas-fired peaking resources will also be required to provide critical back-up supplies for renewable technologies.

-Given the amount of electricity currently generated in the United States from coal-fired power plants, it will take decades and significant expense before this generation can be replaced with alternative technologies.
+Currently approximately 40 percent of electricity generated in the United States is from coal-fired power plants.
+It will take decades and significant expense before this generation can be replaced with alternative technologies.
 As a result, coal-fired resources will remain a necessary component of the nation's electric supply for the foreseeable future.
 The current regulatory climate, combined with the EPA's proposed and expected GHG regulations, will likely limit construction of new conventional coal-fired power plants, but technologies such as carbon capture and sequestration should provide for the long-term economic use of coal.
-We have and will continue to investigate the possible deployment of these technologies at our mine site in Wyoming and will continue efforts to develop additional markets for our coal production, including the possible development of additional power plants at our mine site.
+We have investigated and will continue to investigate the possible deployment of these technologies at our mine site in Wyoming and will continue efforts to develop additional markets for our coal production.

 We have expertise in permitting, constructing and operating power generation facilities.
 These skills, combined with our understanding of electric resource planning and regulatory procedures, provide a significant opportunity for us to add long-term shareholder value.
-We intend to grow our non-regulated power generation business by continuing to focus on long-term contractual relationships with other load-serving utilities.
+We intend to grow our non-regulated power generation business by continuing to focus on long-term contractual relationships with our affiliates and other load-serving utilities.